 Google, Amazon and Starbucks claimed the headlines but were not, however, alone.
 Apple, eBay, PayPal, Facebook and other tech companies have all been subject to comment.
 So have Premier League football clubs, major government suppliers like Accenture and some well-known individuals – comedian Jimmy Carr may now be as well known for his tax affairs as his television appearances.
 Gary Barlow may have organised the Queen's Jubilee celebrations but many wondered if his efforts to avoid tax should have barred him from receiving an OBE.

 Why did this change happen?
 It’s not as if tax stories of the sort published in 2012 were new.
 I first worked on a tax avoidance story about a tech company in 2005.
 Then the subject was Microsoft and the story, by journalist Glenn Simpson, got in the Wall Street Journal.
 And while it’s not true to say it died a death, nor did the story fly around the world, despite it being remarkably similar to the Google tale of 2012.
 Nor was the Google story new in 2012.
 I had worked with the Sunday Times on an investigation of Google's tax affairs in 2008.
 We found then something very similar to what we know now.
 And yet the story did not fly.
 So what changed in 2012?
-Why is tax abuse now a hot topic?
-Let me suggest three reasons.
+Why is tax avoidance now a hot topic?
+There are a number of reasons.

-The first might now seem almost ridiculous, but it is a simple fact that before 2008 almost no one cared about tax abuse.
+The first might now seem almost ridiculous, but it is a simple fact that before 2008 almost no one cared about tax avoidance.
 I and a few others in the Tax Justice Network did, but the general public and politicians certainly did not.
 And to some extent they had an excuse for their indifference.
 Although during 2010 and 2011 a popular narrative was developed, especially in the UK, that the economic crisis was the fault of overspending by Labour when in office, there is no evidence to support this.
 Labour inherited a deficit of 3.9 per cent of current tax spending compared to income in 1997, and by 2007 had reduced that to just 1 per cent – although it had peaked at 4.9 per cent in 2003.
-In fact, Labour ran current surpluses from 1998 to 2002.
+In fact, Labour ran current budget surpluses from 1998 to 2002, in the process spending less on current spending than it raised in taxes.
 There were certainly issues with Labour's economic management but overspending was not one of them.
 As they found, and as governments all over the world found during this period, raising tax revenue was, if you will excuse the pun, not taxing.
 And if they needed to borrow to fund investment, as Labour did to some degree, then they also found that banks and pension funds fell over themselves to lend money at rates of interest vastly lower than those seen a decade or so earlier.
 No wonder things felt good.